 The Mane Course

-Head Chef Chris Mouyiassi shares his dish of the month...
+Head Chef Chris Mouyiassi shares one of his favourite dishes...

 BEEF FEATHERBLADE BRAISED IN STOUT WITH A HORSERADISH RISOTTO